Nimie8203/EnD-Demonstrator/README.md

 # EnD-Demonstrator
-Implementation and demonstration of different encryption methods
+Implementation and demonstration of different encryption methods studies in Discrete mathematics